drivendataorg/zamba/docs/docs/train-tutorial.md

 `zamba` can run two types of model training:

-* Fine-tuning a model with labels that are a subset of the possible [zamba labels](models/index.md#species-classes)
+* Finetuning a model with labels that are a subset of the possible [zamba labels](models/index.md#species-classes)
-* Fine-tuning a model to predict an entirely new set of labels
+* Finetuning a model to predict an entirely new set of labels

 The process is the same for both cases.